CaraHill/client-side-js-app/README.md

-# You should only be writing JAVASCRIPT for this project.
+# You should only be writing JAVASCRIPT for this challenge.
 You should not be changing server side code AT ALL.
 NOT EVEN TEMPLATES.

 # [Sharpies your code starts on this branch](../../tree/sharpies)
 # [Rubyists your code starts on this branch](../../tree/rubyists)